 Why should you not prop a baby bottle?

-As parents, we are constantly tending to our child’s every need and propping up a bottle seems like a logical choice when you need to get stuff done.
+As parents, we are constantly tending to our child’s needs and propping up a bottle seems like a logical choice when you need to get stuff done.

 Can you feed baby solids in the car seat?